mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 Note that we're also setting `split_tunnel` to `true`.
 This ensures that only traffic destined for resources inside the VPN is routed through the VPN tunnel, while all other internet traffic continues to go through the user's local network.

 If we left `split_tunnel` set to its default value of `false`, all traffic—including internet-bound requests—would be routed through the VPN.
-Because the VPC has no internet access, this would effectively break the user's connection, blackholing their traffic the moment they connect.
+Because the our fully-private VPC has no public internet access, this would effectively break the user's connection, blackholing their traffic the moment they connect.
+If you're reading this and you intend to set this up with an internet-connected vpc, note that `split_tunnel` might still be useful for you if your security posture allows and you'd like to save on data transfer costs by only routing AWS-bound traffic through the VPN.

 > **Note:**